 Centralized versus Delegated Scheduling?

-- Keeping one large program schedule or splitting it into separate subproject schedules: centralize or delegate scheduling?
+- Keeping one large program schedule or splitting it into separate subproject schedules?
 Pro's and con's.

 - Delegated scheduling: Splitting the program schedule into multiple sub schedules:

-- What orientations for breaking down programs are available?
+- What orientations for breaking down programs are there?
 Pro's and con's

 - Transferring ownership to the subproject managers

-- Training subproject managers on the scheduling guidelines
+- Training schedulers / subproject managers on the scheduling needed for the program

 - Ways to re-integrate sub schedules: cross-project links feature, deliverables feature, macros to create and remove cross-project links on as-need basis, third-party solutions